Chart Color Schemes

 The level of residential development activity in Griffith Surrounds is very low in comparison to the average area assessed nationally by AreaSearch

-Griffith Surrounds has approved approximately 18 dwellings per year on average.
-Between the financial years FY21 and FY25, a total of 93 homes received approval, with an additional 10 approved in FY26 so far.
-Despite a decrease in population during this period, the development activity has been relatively adequate, which may be beneficial for buyers.
+Griffith Surrounds has received approximately 18 dwelling approvals annually.
+Between FY21-FY25, it had 93 homes approved, with an additional 11 approved in FY26 to date.
+Despite population decline during this period, the development activity has been adequate relative to population changes, which could be beneficial for buyers.

-The average expected construction cost value of new homes is $456,000, indicating that developers are focusing on the premium market with high-end developments.
-In terms of commercial approvals, $34.0 million has been registered this financial year, suggesting robust local business investment.
-Compared to the rest of NSW, Griffith Surrounds records significantly lower building activity, at 63.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes in the area.
-The recent construction comprises 93.0% standalone homes and 7.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The average expected construction cost value of new homes is $456,000, indicating a focus on premium developments by developers.
+In FY26 so far, commercial approvals totaled $34.0 million, suggesting significant local business investment.
+Compared to the Rest of NSW, Griffith Surrounds has significantly lower building activity (63.0% below regional average per person), which generally supports stronger demand and values for established homes.
+This level is also under the national average, implying the area's established nature and potential planning limitations.
+Recent construction consists mainly of standalone homes (93.0%) with a smaller portion being medium and high-density housing (7.0%), maintaining the area's traditional low density character favoring family homes.

-The estimated population per dwelling approval is 773 people, reflecting its quiet, low activity development environment.
-Population forecasts indicate Griffith Surrounds will gain 419 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.
+The population per dwelling approval estimate is 773 people, reflecting its quiet development environment.
+Population forecasts indicate Griffith Surrounds will gain 419 residents by 2041, suggesting that current development patterns should meet demand and potentially facilitate further population growth beyond projections.

 Frequently Asked Questions - Development